digibrown/sr-astro/src/pages/guides/exchange-rates.md

 ---
-title: Understanding Exchange Rates
+title: Exchange Rates Explained
 layout: ../../layouts/GuideLayout.astro
-description: Learn about foreign exchange rates, how they work, and what affects them.
+description: What drives FX rates and how to use that when comparing providers.
 ---

 # Understanding Foreign Exchange Rates